Improving your photography through a photo tour

 If you’re a photographer or a traveler, chances are you have or will someday hit a plateau.
 In any field, we all reach levels where we feel a bit stuck.
 We want to grow and improve, but on our own, we’re not sure how.
 One way to jump-start your progression toward photographic mastery is to take a photo tour.

 What is a photo tour?

 These come in various shapes and sizes from multi-day (or even week-long) excursions to workshops that take only a few hours.
 In most cases, you’re led by a guide/instructor who takes you out to a location and exposes you (pun intended for you old school film shooters) to new approaches or conditions for shooting.

 Photo tours differ from online classes or even classroom workshops in the onsite interaction you get from your instructor.
-Being on location and getting instant feedback provides a very different, highly customized way of learning you simply can’t obtain from a book or video course.
+While it’s good to start with some basics before your tour, being on location and getting instant feedback provides a very different, highly customized way of learning you simply can’t obtain from a book or video course.

 Important questions to ask in choosing a photo tour

 - Who is your guide/instructor?
 Look at the types of photography that he or she specializes in.
 Look at his or her photos.
 You want someone whose work you appreciate and resonate with.
 How long have they been doing tours (not just photography, but actually leading workshops or tours)?
 How well do they relate to students?
 Someone can be an amazing photographer and a lousy instructor.
 Check out what others have said about them by reading multiple reviews.

 - Where will you go?
 Find out if the guide has been there before and knows it well.
 This is really critical if you’re going for specific shots of a place rather than to learn photo techniques in any picturesque location.
 Some guides don’t like to reveal ahead of time the specific sites in order to keep them special.
 But they should be able to give you a general sense of the environments you’ll be in and the types of settings (and thus images) you can expect.